internetarchive/dweb-transports/README.md

 ### Release Notes

+* 0.1.56: tweak http queue; changes to stop, status, info to support heartbeat on HTTP
 * 0.1.55: tweaking queue concurrency
 * 0.1.54: queue for http; disable fallback from IPFS to http://ipfs.io
 * 0.1.53: Reenable Wolk as fixed